-NCEA Level 1 Art extends the art-making skills learned in Years 9 and 10 and requires a reasonable level of competency in drawing and painting.
+NCEA Level 1 Visual Art extends the art-making skills learned in Years 9 and 10 and requires a reasonable level of competency in drawing and painting.
 This course aims to develop perceptual ability, creative imagination and critical knowledge.
-Students will study the work of New Zealand and overseas artists to assist their decision making when producing their own art.
+Students will study the work of New Zealand and overseas artists, within the rich cultural context of Aotearoa New Zealand, to assist their decision making when producing their own art.

-Students will present a set number of workbook pages for each internal assessment and a portfolio of work on two A1 size boards for the externally moderated assessment.
+Students will present a set number of workbook pages for each internal assessment and a portfolio of work on One A1 size board for the externally moderated assessment.

-This course is a foundation for NCEA Level 2 Visual Art.
+This course is a foundation for NCEA Level 2 Painting.

-Number Title Internal/ External Credits AS 91912 Use practice-based visual inquiry to explore Aotearoa New Zealand's Māori context and another cultural context 1 5 AS 91913 Produce resolved artwork appropriate to established art making conventions I 5 AS 91914 Explore Visual Arts processes and conventions to inform own art making E 5 AS 91915 Create a sustained body of related artworks in response to an art making proposition E 5
+Number Title Internal/ External Credits AS 91913 Produce resolved artwork appropriate to established art making conventions 1 5 AS 91914 Explore Visual Arts processes and conventions to inform own art making Е 5 AS 91915 Create a sustained body of related artworks in response to an art making proposition Е 5